Sixtiers: Criticism

-Serhiy Zhadan, who considers Andrukhovych and the Bu-Ba-Bu group major influences, often writes of rejecting poetry as a tool of for national identity work and questions the canonization of poets.
-His poem "The Sell-Out Poets of the '60s" in History of Culture at the Turn of This Century details a narrative stance that questions the loyaly of the Sixtiers.
+Serhiy Zhadan, who considers Andrukhovych and the Bu-Ba-Bu group major influences, often writes of rejecting poetry as a tool for national identity formation and questions the canonization of poets.
+His poem "The Sell-Out Poets of the '60s" in History of Culture at the Turn of This Century details a narrative stance that questions the loyalty of the Sixtiers.